Hummer H1

-The Hummer H1 is a four-wheel-drive utility vehicle based on the M998 Humvee, which was developed by AM General when it was a subsidiary of American Motors Corporation (AMC).
+The Hummer H1 is a full-size four-wheel-drive utility vehicle based on the M998 Humvee, which was developed by AM General when it was a subsidiary of American Motors Corporation (AMC).
 Originally designed strictly for military use, the off-road vehicle was released to the civilian market.

 The civilian version was produced from 1992 through 2006 and was the first of what became the Hummer line.
 AM General built both the H1 and the Humvee in its Mishawaka, Indiana, facility.
 GM stopped marketing the H1 in the 2006 model year, but AM General continued production of the military Humvee versions through 2018.

 History

-In 1983, AM General Corporation was awarded a production contract for 55,000 High Mobility Multipurpose Wheeled Vehicles (HMMWV).
+On March 22, 1983, AM General Corporation was awarded a production contract for 55,000 High Mobility Multipurpose Wheeled Vehicles (HMMWV).
 Nicknamed the Humvee, the vehicles were used by the U.S. military and featured in photographs from the Persian Gulf War during the early 1990s.
-The vehicle was also promoted by actor Arnold Schwarzenegger.
+The vehicle was also promoted by actor Arnold Schwarzenegger, who was so interested in the Humvee design that he specifically advocated for AM General to produce a civilian version of the vehicle.
 After the Gulf War was over, AM General modified the M998 Humvee military version for the civilian marketplace powered by 6.2 L GM Diesel V8 engine.
 The civilian version of the Humvee, marketed as the Hummer, went on sale in 1992.
+The interior was largely influenced by semi-trucks.

 Under a 1999 deal, General Motors bought marketing rights to the Hummer name, began marketing Hummer-branded vehicles designed by GM, and rebadged the original version built by AM General as the Hummer H1.
 At the time, GM began marketing the Hummer H2 that was also assembled by AM General on a modified GMC Sierra 2500HD chassis.

 General Motors announced that 2006 would be the last model year for the Hummer H1, with civilian market production winding down in June 2006 due to new emission regulations for diesel-engined vehicles that were to take effect in 2007.
 The final 2006 models had the most powerful engine and also improved fuel efficiency—about 10 mpgus.

 AM General continued the production of military Humvee versions until 2018.

 Specifications

 The Hummer H1 was available in three major variants: a convertible-like soft top, a four-door hard top Sport Utility Truck, and an "Alpha Wagon" body version.
-Less known variants were a two-door pickup truck and a four-door slantback, which shares the same body style as the Humvee employed by the U.S. Military.
+Less known variants were a two-door pickup truck and a four-door slantback, which shares the same body style as the Humvee employed by the U.S. military.
 The convertible/soft top and the station SUV versions were the last types available to individual consumers.

 There were five engine types and three automatic transmission types available.
 Typical engine/automatic transmission combinations included: